alandoherty95/Milestone-Project-2/README.md

-- [JS Hint](https://jigsaw.w3.org/css-validator/) JS Hint was used for ensuring JavaScript code complies with coding rules.
+- [JS Hint](https://jshint.com/) JS Hint was used for ensuring JavaScript code complies with coding rules.

+ - [Favicon.io](https://favicon.io/) Favicon was used to choose an emoji to use as my favicon.

 - [Gmail](https://www.gmail.com/) Gmail was used as my inbox and for signing into different accounts.